ronaldbosma/blog/content/blog/testing-psrule-rules-for-apim-policies-with-pester/index.md

 }
 ```

-I've created a generic function `New-Policy` that creates a policy object with the correct structure.
-The other two functions are wrappers create a policy object with the correct scope and name.
+I've created a generic function called `New-Policy` that creates a policy object with the correct structure.
+The other two functions are wrappers that create a policy object with the appropriate scope and name.

 #### Execute PSRule

-When executing PSRule, the `-Path` and `-Option` parameters are always the same.
-I've created a function that executes PSRule with these parameters so we don't have to repeat them in each test.
+When executing PSRule, the `-Path` and `-Option` parameters remain consistent.
+I've created a function that executes PSRule with these parameters to avoid repetition in each test.
 Here is the function:

 ```powershell
 function Invoke-CustomPSRule([Parameter(Mandatory=$true)]$InputObject, [Parameter(Mandatory=$true)]$Rule)